 The Trust Deeds of the Foundation provide for a maximum of five directors to oversee the foundation.
 More recently, an incorporated body, the Werribee District Hospital Foundation Ltd, was appointed as Trustee and a majority of the inaugural trustees now constitute the new board.

-The majority of Directors must reside in the City of Wyndham and all must be persons of high standing by virtue of their past or present profession or occupation, or their reputation.
-Any vacancy on the Board is filled following public advertisement and the position of Chair is rotated every two years.
-As of September 2016, the Directors of the Foundation are:
+The majority of directors must reside in the City of Wyndham and all must be persons of high standing by virtue of their past or present profession or reputation.
+Any vacancy on the board is filled following public advertisement and the position of chair is rotated every two years.
+Current Directors of the Foundation are:

 Dr Jason Goh

 Jason has been a resident of Point Cook since 2011, and is the Director of Medical Services at the Royal Victorian Eye and Ear Hospital.
 He is a Fellow of the Royal Australasian College of Medical Administrators.

 Daniel McDonald has been living in the region for many years.
 Daniel enjoys giving back to the community and has volunteer with various other community organisations.
 Daniel is Chief Executive Officer for one of Australia’s oldest law firms.

 Inaugural Director of the Werribee Hospital Foundation, Nik Tsardakis also has fifteen years experience as Director (Past Chairman) in residential aged care and a thirty-seven year working career in banking, capital markets and financial services.
 Nik is passionate about the availability and quality of local public health care in Wyndham.

 Dr Callum Scott